Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Packers stats and trends

-- In Green Bay's 17 games this year, it has 12 wins against the spread.

-- The Packers have an against the spread record of 6-2 in their eight games when favored by 5 points or more so far this season.
+- This season, the Packers have an against the spread record of 6-2 in their eight games as a favorite of 5 points or more.

-- Green Bay's games this year have gone over the point total eight times in 17 opportunities (47.1%).
+- Green Bay's games this year have hit the over on eight of 17 set point totals (47.1%).

-- Green Bay is 10-4 against the spread and 12-2 overall when the team amasses more than 310.0 yards.
+- In games that Green Bay amasses more than 310.0 yards, the team is 10-4 against the spread and 12-2 overall.

 - The Packers have turned the ball over 13 times this season, seven fewer than the 49ers have forced (20).